NHTSA ID Number: 10118230

 - Bench bleeding the actuator prior to installation will also speed bleeding of the brake system.

-- A single person can accomplish bleeding the brake system if a power bleeder and UFPโs bleeder clamp assembly are used.
+- A single person can accomplish bleeding the brake system if a power bleeder and UFP’s bleeder clamp assembly are used.
 The pressure in the power bleeder should not exceed 18 psi.
 Exceeding this pressure will damage the diaphragm in the master cylinder reservoir, causing it to leak.

-Always use clean DOT 3 or DOT 4 brake fluid.
+Always use clean DOT 3 or DOT 4 brake fluid

 Never reuse old fluid, as it will contain contaminants and water moisture.
-Always seal fluid containers as soon as possible as brake fluid is hygroscopic and readily absorbs moisture.
+Always seal fluid containers as soon as possible as brake fluid

 - Attach bleeder clamp assembly to actuator.
 Make sure clamp assembly is adjusted properly.
 If clamp is too tight, it will crush and damage the master cylinder reservoir cover plate.
 If the clamp is too loose, it will not seal properly and may leak fluid when bleeding the brake system.